 Treatment consists of surgery along with radiation and/or chemotherapy.
 Unfortunately, mesothelioma is incurable.
 Most patients die within a few years of diagnosis, although some have lived a decade or more.
 New therapies and technologies are prolonging survival for some patients, but for everyone, it is the fight of their lives.

-Why You Need a Good Mesothelioma Attorney
+Why You Need an Experienced Mesothelioma Attorney

 A good mesothelioma attorney specializing in asbestos law can help mesothelioma victims obtain money from the asbestos trust funds set up by and other compensation.
 Each mesothelioma case is unique and requires substantiation of the person’s work history.
 Mesothelioma cases require considerable amounts of documentation and investigation.